JoshnaksPNG/Metsu/README.md

-# NewLangInterpreter
+# Metsu
-Interpreter for an as yet unnamed language
+Interpreter for Metsu language

-This language and its documentation is very much a work in progress.
+The Metsu language and its documentation is very much a work in progress.

 ## Interesting Features